internetofwater/geoconnex.us/README.md

       * Your contact information
       * Your organization
       * Your organization website
-      * The base URI pattern you would like
+      * The base PID pattern you would like (e.g. https://geoconnex.us/example-namespace/features/)
-      * Your desired
+      * Your desired redirect target base pattern (e.g. https://example.org/features?query=)
-      *
+      * A description of the kinds of expressions that would be appended to the